alexa/alexa-apis-for-nodejs/README.md

 <p align="center">
   <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/avs/docs/ux/branding/mark1._TTH_.png">
   <br/>
-  <h1 align="center">Alexa APIs for NodeJS</h1>
+  <h1 align="center">Alexa APIs for Node.js</h1>
 </p>

 The Alexa APIs for NodeJS consists of JS and Typescript definitions that represent the request and response JSON of Alexa services.
-These models act as core dependency for the [Alexa Skills Kit NodeJS SDK](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs ).
+These models act as core dependency for the [Alexa Skills Kit Node.js SDK](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs ).

 These model classes are auto-generated using the [JSON schemas](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html) in the developer documentation.